|

 - High cure rates for various types of infections.

-- Effective and promising new antibacterial drug for the treatment of several serious antibiotic-resistant infections, including difficult-to-treat organisms MRSA and VRE.
+- Effective and promising new antibacterial drug for several serious antibiotic-resistant infections, including difficult-to-treat organisms MRSA and VRE.

 - When used for short periods, linezolid is a relatively safe.